void-linux/void-docs/src/installation/guides/arm-devices/platforms.md

 [enable](../../../config/services/index.md#enabling-services) the
 `agetty-ttyAMA0` service.
 See
-[securetty(5)](https://man.voidlinux.org/securetty.5) for interfaces that allow root login and the kernel command line in `/boot/cmdline.txt` for start-up configuration of the serial port, done through the `console=ttyAMA0,115200` parameter.
+[securetty(5)](https://man.voidlinux.org/securetty.5) for interfaces that allow root login.
+For configuration of the serial port at startup, refer to the kernel command line in `/boot/cmdline.txt` - in particular, the `console=ttyAMA0,115200` parameter.

 ### I2C

 To enable [I2C](https://en.wikipedia.org/wiki/I%C2%B2C), add `device_tree_param=i2c_arm=on` to `/boot/config.txt`, and
 `bcm2708.vc_i2c_override=1` to `/boot/cmdline.txt`.
-Then, create a
+Then create a
-[modules-load(8)](https://man.voidlinux.org/modules-load.8) `.conf` file with the content below:
+[modules-load(8)](https://man.voidlinux.org/modules-load.8) `.conf` file with the following content:

 ```
 i2c-dev